aforward9600/pokemonpalette/README.md

 - Indigo mart list no longer glitched, but no longer sells great balls as a result
 - EXP ALL now displays text correctly if the 1st pokemon in the party has fainted
 - Tweaked the rates and types of trainer item use
+- Fixed an issue where funciton AICheckIfHPBelowFraction can cause an infinite loop

 #New features & adjustments from last version: